geeknik/my-awesome-stars/topics.md

 - [MattKeeley/Spoofy](https://github.com/MattKeeley/Spoofy) - Spoofy is a program that checks if a list of domains can be spoofed based on SPF and DMARC records.
 - [Alfredredbird/tookie-osint](https://github.com/Alfredredbird/tookie-osint) - Tookie is a advanced OSINT information gathering tool that finds social media accounts based on inputs.
 - [1N3/Sn1per](https://github.com/1N3/Sn1per) - Attack Surface Management Platform
-- [Leo4j/Invoke-ADEnum](https://github.com/Leo4j/Invoke-ADEnum) - Automated Active Directory Enumeration
+- [Leo4j/Invoke-ADEnum](https://github.com/Leo4j/Invoke-ADEnum) - Active Directory Auditing and Enumeration
 - [TupleType/awesome-cicd-attacks](https://github.com/TupleType/awesome-cicd-attacks) - Practical resources for offensive CI/CD security research.
 Curated the best resources I've seen since 2021.
 - [HunxByts/GhostTrack](https://github.com/HunxByts/GhostTrack) - Useful tool to track location or mobile number
 - [ANG13T/fly-catcher](https://github.com/ANG13T/fly-catcher) - ✈️ A device that detects for aircraft spoofing by monitoring for malicious ADS-B signals in the 1090MHz frequency.
 Built using a Raspberry Pi 3B and a FlightAware SDR